Siddhant128-bit/Unet_vs_Ghost_Resnet/readme.md

       <li> 128 features </li>
       <li> 256 features </li>
     </ul>
+  <p> Similarly The number of Parameters for the UNET Model is calculated to be: </p>
+  `
+    Total params: 1,941,105
+    Trainable params: 1,941,105
+    Non-trainable params: 0
+  `

   <p align='center'> <b> Note: </b> As it is still a work in progress I will be updating this log file as I reach more checkpoints in development cycle. </p>
 </div>